 If you suspect you may be codependent, you can consult with one of our therapists.
 This behavior condition can be a symptom of a mental health disorder like a borderline personality disorder.
 Kemah Palms offers dual diagnosis treatment if you’re diagnosed with more than one condition to treat both at the same time.
 It’s common for those with a substance abuse problem to also have another condition that needs addressing.
 We will determine if your substance abuse is causing a psychological disorder or vice versa.

 It’s possible to enjoy the happy, loving relationship you dream of once you put an end to codependent behavior.
-Contact us at [Direct] for help in overcoming addiction and codependent behavior.
+Contact us today for help in overcoming addiction and codependent behavior.